 Documents To Go is an office suite for iOS devices like the iPhone and iPad that allow you to work with native Microsoft Office documents.
 Documents To Go also features the InTact Technology that keeps the original file formatting 'in tact' after it has been edited on your iOS device.

-Wall Street Journal, siting the technology website The Verge, indicating that book retailer Barnes & Noble could begin selling an 8GB version of their Nook tablet as early as this week.
+A new rumor has appeared in today's Wall Street Journal, siting the technology website The Verge, indicating that book retailer Barnes & Noble could begin selling an 8GB version of their Nook tablet as early as this week.

 [Via The Wall Street Journal.com...]